victorb2911/test-node/README.md

 **All answers require running and debugging the code due to intentional bugs.**

+**Steps to set up repository**
+1. `npm i`
+2. Redis on `docker run -d --name redis-server -p 6379:6379 redis`
+3. Create `.env` with appropriate values.
+4. Use Postman to run the endpoints.
+They should run fine.

 1. **Execution Analysis**

 - Run `/register`, `/users/:id/deposit`, and `/users/:id/proof`.
 Why does the `points` value in `/users/:id/proof` behave unexpectedly, and what causes it?